 Specifically, the War prompted a divide between “store of value” Bitcoiners, and “medium of exchange” Bitcoiners.
 The former say that BTC is for saving, and the latter say that BTC is for spending.

 Of course, “money” must be both saved and spent7.
 (Thus, we could improve our “money” by making it easier to spend, or easier to save.)
-There is no one “before” the other; nor does value come “from” one “group” or the other.
+There is no sense in which one “precedes” the other; nor does value come “from” one “group” (vs a supposedly rival group).

 What really happened was this: Bitcoin is inherently very confusing.
 So, we each opened our mind, to this novel idea at different times, due to our unique skills, background, temperament, social circles, and good luck: